 CFAS is a demand-led service aiming to provide climate finance advice, and offers the following:

 - Technical support to strategic partner countries: CFAS will meet national level demand, cooperating with government level representatives on climate finance issues.
-The objective of this collaboration is to strengthen the capacities of government representatives within the selected countries to facilitate a better link between national climate finance strategies, the Green Climate Fund (GCF), the technical discussions in the Standing Committee on Finance (SCF) and ongoing work under the Adaptation Fund (AF).
+The objective of this collaboration is to strengthen the capacities of government representatives within the selected countries to facilitate a better link between national climate finance strategies, the Green Climate Fund (GCF) and the technical discussions in the Standing Committee on Finance (SCF).

 - Real time support to additional negotiators and Board/Committee members ("Friends of CFAS"): The consortium partners will also provide tailored answers to queries of representatives of developing countries during meetings, supporting them to more effectively participate in and contribute to international negotiations and meetings related to climate finance.